-While hiking, almost every possible issue crossed my mind; avalanches, injury, getting lost, getting in trouble by groomers or some patrol, or even getting blown up by avalanche prevention.
+While hiking, almost every possible issue crossed my mind; avalanches, injury, sasquatch, getting lost, getting in trouble by groomers or some patrol, or even getting blown up by avalanche prevention.
 Sometimes when I've gone cross country I find myself stuck on a cliff, wondering how I got so high.
 I could probably categorize this hike with those.
-Though I encourage hiking solo and cross country, be careful when you do, listen to your body and your emotions, be aware of your impact, and don't go beyond your own abilities!
+Though I encourage hiking solo and cross country, be careful when you do, listen to your body and your emotions, be aware of your terrain and impact, and don't go beyond your own abilities!
 Have fun exploring and find a place where you feel like you've succeeded in a workout and soaked up enough mountain scenery to sustain yourself until the next old growth adventure.

-Accustomed to sea level, I was immediately winded and the new incline tired me out quickly, so I was relieved when I finally approached the top, only to find a snowfield with a steep ridge along the left, spotted in forest.
+Accustomed to sea level, I was immediately winded and the new incline tired me out quickly.
+So I was relieved when I finally approached the top, only to find a snowfield with a steep ridge along the left, spotted in forest.
 I could see what looked like a road, and further ahead it appeared to ascend gradually up the ridge.
 Running against the time, I didn't want to risk the trek, so I began up what turned out to be near Pans Face.
-Hoisting myself and switchbacking from one slope to the next, I just kept thinking how worth it my sweat was for the experience to climb these hills, and how if I fell, I'd tumble gladly and most likely safely.
+Hoisting myself and switchbacking from one slope to the next, I just kept thinking how worth it my sweat was for the experience to climb these hills, and how if I fell, I'd tumble gladly and likely safely.

 It was all going slowly but surely until I approached the top of the ridge, which ascends steeply enough to be viewed as a cliff, at least from where I was.
 To the left I could see another steep section blocking the way, so instead I traversed the slope to the right, digging the sides of my snowshoes and poles perpendicularly into the slope, until I got into some hemlock growth.
 Then climbing carefully and using the trees to brace myself, I went up.
 It was icy and there was no room for me to switchback, so I was slowly hoisting myself up the ice, even using stable logs to pull myself.